maccmu/macposts/README.md

 - GCC or Clang on Linux.
 - Clang on macOS (via Xcode).
-- MSCV on Windows (via Visual Studio).
+- MSVC on Windows (via Visual Studio).

 Then run: